-Disposing of excess paints and thinners is serious.
-Ask your local authority for advice and never pour paints down the drains or into our environment.
+Excess paints and thinners should be responsibly disposed of.
+Ask your local authority for advice and never pour paint down drains or into our environment.

-Ask advice from your local paint merchant.
-If your paint merchant does not know the correct procedures for safe application and disposal, find a merchant who does and purchase from them.
+Ask for advice from your local paint merchant.
+If your paint merchant doesn’t know the correct procedures for the safe application and disposal of their materials, find a merchant who does.

 Most substrates and surfaces require thorough preparation before a coat of paint.
-Obviously, any loose dirt or debris should be removed from the dried painting surface as well as ensuring a dry working environment.
+Loose dirt and debris should be removed from the dried painting surface as well as ensure a dry and breezeless working environment.

-The temperature of your working environment is also conducive for paints drying suitably.
+The temperature of your working environment is also conducive to paint drying.
 Too cold can thicken the paint during application as well as wrinkle the finish.
 Paints usually take longer to dry in freezing conditions.
-An overly warm environment can quicken the drying time during application and make the paint thicker too.
+An overly warm environment can quicken the drying time during the application and make the paint thicker too.

-Clean the rims and seal your tins of paint firmly.
-This will save you throwing out half used / half dried paints and avoid any annoying spillages.
+Clean the paint tin rims and seal your tins of paint firmly.
+This will save you from throwing out half used and half dried paints, as well as avoiding potential spillages.

-Use primers as base coats and sealers for bare and prepared surfaces before the top coat (finish paint and top layer) is used.
+Use primers as base coats and sealers for bare and prepared surfaces before the top coat (finish paint and top layer) is applied.

 Used for direct application to masonry and stone surfaces, Zinsser Bullseye 123 is an excellent choice for a strong base coat.

 It seals and covers, leaving a smooth canvas for painting over.
 It also spreads well by brush or roller, with an almost elastic flow.
-Water based, quick drying and overcoatable in the same 24hr period make this a must choice for exterior stone wall signs.
+Water based, quick drying and overcoatable in the same 24hr period make this paint a fine choice for exterior stone wall signs.

-Red oxide is a favourite for wrought iron work, used for decades by metalworkers.
-It’s anti-corrosive properties aids in abating rust and is available from many manufacturers.
-I recommend using red oxide for iron frames, fixings and cut-out shapes.
+Red oxide is a favourite for wrought iron work.
+Used for decades by metalworkers, its anti-corrosive properties aid in abating rust and is available from many manufacturers.
+I recommend using red oxide for iron frames, iron fixings and cut-out shapes.

-Thinning is usually necessary for better flow by brush and generally lays and dries flat quickly.
+Thinning is usually necessary for better flow with a brush and generally lays and dries flat quickly.
 Second coating is not always necessary but in my experience, leaves a fuller bodied finish by the time you get to the topcoat.

 Another must have addition for your metal panels painting projects.
-Zinc phosphate primer is suitable for most alloys and is especially useful for priming aluminium.
+Zinc phosphate primer is suitable for most alloys and is especially useful for priming aluminium surfaces.

-It holds good anti corrosive properties as well as covering suitably and touch drying quickly.
-This stuff grabs onto the surface of metals, providing a solid layer for your next coat.
+It holds good anti corrosive properties as well as covering well and touch drying quickly.
+This paint grabs onto the surface of sanded metals, providing a solid layer for your next coat.

-If you want to make bare wood or plywood surfaces into decent, solid coloured signs, you will need wood primer.
+If you want to make bare wood or plywood surfaces into decent, solid coloured wooden signs, you’ll need wood primer.
 I use mainly oil based paints for exterior sign making and oil-based wood primer the most.

-I most always thin the primer with white spirits / turpentine, especially when painting large flat areas.
-Johnstone’s wood primer is my preference and available from many national and independent paint merchants.
+I most always thin the primer with white spirits or turpentine, especially when painting large flat areas.
+Johnstone’s wood primer is my preference and available from many national and independent paint merchants in the UK.
 It’s cost effective, reliable and solidifies well, especially after two coats.

 In most plywood painting circumstances, I use two coats of thinned wood primer before one coat of undercoat.
-Then at least two coats of gloss dependant on the coverage, per side of panel.
+Then at least two coats of gloss depending on the coverage, per side of the panel.
 This method of building up paint layers ensures longevity for plywood signs in harsh exterior conditions.

-Johnstone’s oil-based wood primer enables a sound base for this method.
+Johnstone’s oil-based wood primer enables a sound base for this layering method.

 Wood stains are used for enhancing the natural wood grain of plywood, hardwood and softwood.
 They can be painted directly onto wooden surfaces as a primer and as a finish coat.

 Varnishes and lacquers are generally available in matt, satin and gloss finish.
 Water and oil based options are widely available for brush application.
-I do advise however, not to use a roller when varnishing due to bubbling caused by foam rollers, as well as loose fibres from furry rollers.
+I advise you not to use a roller when varnishing due to bubbling caused by foam rollers, as well as loose fibres from furry rollers.

-Varnishes can be used to paint directly onto bare or treated wood and sometimes used as sealers before staining wooden surfaces.
+Varnishes can be used to paint directly onto bare or treated wood and are sometimes used as sealers before staining wooden surfaces.
 This option is contentious.
 I don’t seal bare wood with varnish but I wouldn’t rule it out.